andrewlalis/jwt4d/README.md

-# jwt4d
+# JWT4D

-JSON Web Token library to generate, parse, sign, and verify JWTs.
+A JSON Web Token library to generate, parse, sign, and verify JWTs.

+Currently, only the "HS256" algorithm is supported.